 |All brands of gemfibrozil tablets are out of stock in New Zealand.
 Due to these stock issues, gemfibrozil will no longer be available in New Zealand.
 If you are taking gemfibrozil for your high cholesterol, this means you will need to change to another medicine.
 Talk to your doctor about the different medicines that you could use instead to treat your high cholesterol.
 Read more about gemfibrozil discontinuation and medicines to lower cholesterol.|

 What is gemfibrozil?

-- It is usually used in combination with a statin in people with high triglyceride levels or low HDL-cholesterol levels, or it is prescribed when statins cannot be used to lower cholesterol (read more about cholesterol testing).
+- It is usually used in combination with a statin if you have high triglyceride levels or low HDL-cholesterol levels, or it is prescribed when statins can't be used to lower cholesterol.
+Read more about cholesterol testing.

-- The usual dose of gemfibrozil is 600 milligrams two times daily.
+- The usual dose of gemfibrozil is 600 milligrams 2 times daily.

 How to take gemfibrozil

 - Swallow your gemfibrozil tablets with a glass of water.

 - Gemfibrozil is best taken 30–60 minutes before food, such as before your breakfast and before your dinner.
 This is because gemfibrozil is absorbed better when your stomach is empty.